A Lack of Shade

 Of course, survival and optimal health are different.
 When you are in nice, healthy ranges, you tolerate disruption better than when you are not.
 Without getting into the mental and emotional pieces of this, it is because you are nutritionally topped-up and have a reserve.

 The structures of our environments and cultures make some actions easier and others harder.
-So, while a truly committed person can swim upstream against any one of these, it sure is easier when we can swim with the current.
-And if the current itself is a problem, we have to ask how we can reverse it.
-As another historical aside, the direction of the Chicago River was flipped in 1900.
+So, while a truly committed person can swim against the current it sure is easier when we can swim with it And if the current itself is a problem, we have to ask how to can reverse – or it.
+We know we're just a group of humble personal trainers in Toronto but we do our best to think about how to look at upstream factors in our collective health.

 As a thought experiment, imagine a city that was centred around your health.
 What would you design for?